 Recruiting Events and Other Resources

 The Graduate School will provide recruiting materials to faculty, postdoctoral scholars, staff and students to support college and departmental recruiting efforts.
-Our Graduate Study Brochure offers a brief introduction to NC State, The Graduate School, and how to apply to graduate programs.
+Our Graduate Student Brochure offers a brief introduction to NC State, The Graduate School, and how to apply to graduate programs.
 The Brochure lists individual programs with contact information, as well as graduate minors and certificate programs.
 Copies are available upon request.

 The Graduate School visitation programs are designed to encourage students, especially under-represented students, to pursue advanced degrees.
 The Graduate School partners with feeder schools, HBCUs, colleges and universities across the nation, as well as national minority organizations to identify prospective talent to participate in the programs.
 Admittance into the programs are based on academic merit and faculty endorsement.
 This process facilitates recruitment of highly qualified and motivated students.